 What does district health services provide?

-- Screening of students’ vision, hearing and scoliosis.
+- Screening of students’ vision, hearing and scoliosis per New York State requirements.

-- Assistance to students with physical and emotional disabilities.
+- Assistance to students with physical and emotional challenges.

 - First aid for accidents and illness.